DCzajkowski/agh-web/README.md

     - Can view all books,
     - Can search through books,
     - Can preview availability of a book at a moment,
+    - Can preview all of the current checkouts,
     - Can lend books to users based on e-mail address.
 - User:
     - Can view all books,